anwesh08/JavaScript-Notes/Functions.md

 a called
 ```

-- Function acts like a value.
+- Functions can act like a value.

 ```java
 // Function Expression